 - Oral family history: stories passed down about a “great estate we lost,” a business that was sold, or relatives who were “well-known in town” often contain real historical truth

-- Connections to notable figures: If older relatives can name politicians, judges, or prominent merchants in the family tree, follow those leads
+- Connections to notable figures: if older relatives can name politicians, judges, or prominent merchants in the family tree, follow those leads

 How to Trace Your Family Wealth History